CowSwapTeam/cowswap-core/README.md

 # Muesli Factory

+MuesliSwap smartBCH has been renamed to CowSwap.
+The smart contracts stay the same and have been [audited by TechRate](https://github.com/TechRate/Smart-Contract-Audits/blob/main/October/MuesliSwap.pdf).

-Core contracts of MuesliSwap.
+Core contracts of CowSwap.
 Forked from Uniswap.

 ### Verify deployed contracts
 You can verify that the deployed Muesli contracts are matching with this repo using a provided Python script.